 Options abound.
 In addition to camps for would-be songwriters like Camp Copperhead; there are camps for those who wish they could be professional poker players or surfers; even camps for people who fantasize about fighting off zombies in the smouldering remains of contemporary civilization (albeit with catered lunches provided).

 The cost can be anything but child-sized.
-Take hockey camp: It cost participants $4,400 to lace up the skates and glide alongside retired stars Guy Lafleur and Yvan Cournoyer in the November 2015 edition of the Montreal Canadiens fantasy camp.
-(The fee included two nights’ stay in Montreal and one in New York.)
+Take hockey camp: It cost participants $4,500 to lace up the skates and glide alongside retired stars Guy Lafleur and Yvan Cournoyer in the March 2019 edition of the Montreal Canadiens fantasy camp.
+(The fee included three nights’ stay and tickets to two habs games.)

-Music camps are more expensive than sports camps.
-The Las Vegas–based Rock ‘n’ Roll Fantasy Camp series, for instance, features middle-aged icons drawn from the upper echelons of the rock pantheon, including Cream drummer Ginger Baker and David Crosby of Crosby, Stills, & Nash.
-Jamming with the rock gods can only be had for Olympian prices: Booking one spot in an upcoming four-day hard rock Rock ’n’ Roll Fantasy camp in February in Los Angeles costs a minimum of US$8,600, and adding a few extras (such as photos with the stars) quickly runs the total past US$10,000.
-Accommodation is not provided.
+Music camps can be even more expensive than sports camps.
+The Las Vegas–based Rock ‘n’ Roll Fantasy Camp series, for instance, features middle-aged icons drawn from the upper echelons of the rock pantheon, including Wings guitarist Laurence Juber and provides campers with the opportunity to jam with Cheap Trick.
+Hanging with the rock gods can only be had for Olympian prices: Booking one spot in an upcoming four-day hard rock Rock ’n’ Roll Fantasy camp in February in Los Angeles costs a minimum of US$4,999, and adding a few extras (such as photos with the stars) can easily add thousands to that bill.

 But if Norm Glowach’s experiences at Camp Copperhead and other adult music experiences are anything to go by, you’ll want to keep in mind that you’re not going to make lifelong pen pals with, say, Van Halen’s bass player.
 In Glowach’s experience, Steve Earle was clearly “not there to be my friend, he’s there to teach me.”

 Still, a newer wave of more modestly conceived camps offer an element of escape with less of the star-chasing aspect.
-The inaugural three-day Camp Reset, held just outside of Toronto last summer, costs just $379.
+Two Islands Weekend, held just outside of Toronto, costs just $415 for three days.
 At this camp the theme is camp itself: going off-grid and enjoying nature like we did when we were kids.
 To ensure that the mental age reversal was encouraged to take full effect, some of the accoutrements of adulthood were stripped from registrants upon arrival.

 For Glowach, the skills he polished were valuable, but the connections he made to like-minded people were precious, too.
 “I was inspired enough to write five songs while I was down there, and I learned a bunch of tricks I didn’t know about,” he says.
 As for the new friends he made: “I fully expect I’ll do some writing over the Internet with them in the next couple of years.”